Enea Studio

 Key Takeaway

 Technical SEO on Shopify is a code problem.
-Every issue — broken H1s, duplicate URLs, missing schema, CWV failures — traces back to specific Liquid template code.
+Every issue - broken H1s, duplicate URLs, missing schema, CWV failures - traces back to specific Liquid template code.
+My Shopify Liquid development guide covers the fundamentals of working with these template files.
 A crawl-first approach that maps every URL before touching any code ensures nothing gets missed, and file-level code specifications mean fixes can be implemented precisely without guesswork.

 Seeing similar technical SEO issues on your Shopify store?
 Book a free strategy call and I’ll run a quick diagnostic on your site’s indexation, heading hierarchy, and structured data.